theHDM/hexboard2/README.md

 }
 ```
 SETTINGS
-use littleFS to store menu-related options and active layout (i.e. 1 thru 10)
+use littleFS to store menu-related options, and the map number of the active layout (any int)
-use C++ headers to let the user assign layouts to preset numbers i.e. 1 thru 10
+we know that littleFS works, just have to decide how to store it. as individual bytes on a map? or as text and then parse?
+might start with indiv bytes then progress to parsing.

 IDEAS FOR OFFLINE WEB APPS
 something to connect sevish scale workshop and terpstra